What might the global security environment look like in 20 years?

 Each priority has an associate labs director as champion, a director lead and a supporting team (in some cases multiple teams, or variations) tasked with overseeing the big ideas that will give the priorities substance and attention over the years, and tracking their progress through familiar methods – management reviews, milestones, etc.

 “Implementation is spread throughout Sandia, with no priority existing in a vacuum,” Elizabeth said.
 “We’ve worked with these groups from the beginning – everyone from ALDs, directors, managers, and staff from every division.
-We did this with
+We did this with intention, so that the deployment phase would not be a surprise to those charged with making it happen.”

 With or without a strategy, Sandia would continue to play its part in the global security environment, delivering exceptional service in the national interest.
 However, a strategy may help Sandia do more than that, allowing the Labs the freedom, and permission, to think beyond current responsibilities and on to the next big idea.